Lincoln in the Bardo: Background

 Saunders first announced the novel in a 2015 New York Times interview with the novelist Jennifer Egan, revealing that it would have a "supernatural element" while remaining "ostensibly historical".
 The novel's title was announced in a conversation between Saunders and Susan Sarandon in Interview magazine, in April 2016.
 That same month, a description of the book was posted on the Random House website.

 Development

 Saunders did not originally intend to write a novel (and had avoided doing so in the past), but the story of Lincoln cradling his son's body stayed with him, and he eventually decided to write about it.
 The novel began as a single section, and was fleshed out over time.

-To produce the book, Saunders conducted extensive research on Lincoln and the Civil War, consulting, among other books, Edmund Wilson's Patriotic Gore (1962).
+To produce the book, Saunders conducted extensive research on Lincoln and the American Civil War, consulting, among other books, Edmund Wilson's Patriotic Gore: Studies in the literature of the American Civil War (1962).
 Saunders rearranged historical sources to get at the "necessary historical facts", and included excerpts from them in the novel.
 Many of these sources are cited in the book, along with some fictional ones.